no-garlic/cs50-web/code/8-capstone/README.md

 - create admin classes and register them
 - when narrowing the page the category boxes change from 3 -> 2 -> 1 -> 2 -> 1, fix that (prob media query)
 - requirements.txt
+- try to refactor CSS so it looks less like it was done with gpt

 Why more complex:
 - javascript for creating a quiz